tinc2k/specialist-thesis/README.md

 ## 5. Prezentacijski sloj ##

-> "New open standards created in the mobile era, such as HTML5, will win." - *Steve Jobs*
+> “New open standards created in the mobile era, such as HTML5, will win.” - *Steve Jobs*

 ### 5.1.
 HTML5 ###